nais/doc/content/getting-started/README.md

 ### Google Cloud Platform (GCP)

-To access the clusters running in GCP, you need to have [gcloud installed](https://cloud.google.com/sdk/docs/#install_the_latest_cloud_tools_version_cloudsdk_current_version) and authenticated, as well as being connected to the right ScaleFT host.

 First you need to install `gcloud` following the [instructions](https://cloud.google.com/sdk/docs/#install_the_latest_cloud_tools_version_cloudsdk_current_version) for your platform.

 Once installed, you need to authenticate with Google using your NAV e-mail.